xmos/fwk_voice/modules/lib_vnr/doc/src/getting_started.rst

 The process described above only generates an optimised model that would run on a single core.

-Also worth mentioning is, since the feature extraction code is fixed and compiled as part of the VNR module, any new models replacing the existing one should have the same set of input features, input and output size and data types as the existing model.
+Any new models replacing the existing one should have the same set of input features, input and output size, and data types as the existing model.
+If changes to the features are made, the feature extraction code must be updated.
+Note that the VNR is used to control the IC behavior, and so its performance may also change.